Who is Martin Luther King Jr. to us, 50 years later?

 Martin Luther King Jr.'s legacy of nonviolence and civil disobedience lives on today in those Americans who continue to practice civil disobedience in the face of injustice: the black athletes who have knelt peacefully during the National Anthem, the hundreds of thousands of youths who took to the streets in the March for Our Lives, and those in the Black Lives Matter movement who are waging nonviolent protests after the killing of Stephon Clark.
 King himself was often more disruptive and confrontational than these modern-day protesters have been.

 King's legacy also remains applicable for the untold numbers of immigrants who came to our land seeking a better life, and now seek only to keep their families together amid the increasing threat of deportations.
-In his 1963 "Letter From a Birmingham Jail," King declared: "Anyone who lives inside the United States can never be considered an outsider anywhere within its bounds."
-He went even further in a 1967 speech in New York calling for "a worldwide fellowship that lifts neighborly concern beyond one's tribe, race, class and nation."
+In his 1963 "Letter From a Birmingham Jail

+," King declared: "Anyone who lives inside the United States can never be considered an outsider anywhere within its bounds."
+He went even further in a 1967 speech

+in New York calling for "a worldwide fellowship that lifts neighborly concern beyond one's tribe, race, class and nation."

-In a recent dispute over "sanctuary" cities, Thomas Homan, the acting director of US Immigration and Customs Enforcement, cited his agency's devotion to "federal laws that ICE is sworn to uphold."
+In a recent dispute over "sanctuary" cities, Thomas Homan, the acting director of US Immigration and Customs Enforcement, cited

+his agency's devotion to "federal laws that ICE is sworn to uphold."
 King heard the same arguments from law enforcement officials in the South, and he challenged them -- day after day, year after year.
 When Southern officials brutalized and imprisoned African-American protesters, as Bull Connor, the segregationist public safety commissioner, did in Birmingham in 1963, they claimed that they were only upholding the law.
 King responded that these laws were unjust: "An unjust law is a code that a numerical or power majority group compels a minority group to obey but does not make binding on itself."
 King explained that Americans had a duty to resist such laws.
 He repeatedly broke unjust laws himself and was often scorned as an agitator.

 History has valorized King.
 In turn, those who zealously enforce the laws -- without regard for whether those laws are just or humane -- risk becoming known as the heirs to Bull Connor.

 Jason Sokol is the Arthur K. Whitcomb Associate Professor of History at the University of New Hampshire.
-He is the author of "The Heavens Might Crack: The Death and Legacy of Martin Luther King, Jr." (Basic Books, 2018).
+He is the author of "The Heavens Might Crack: The Death and Legacy of Martin Luther King, Jr.

 Steven Levingston: King was the rare man who could change a president